-Foundation Funding Supports Eight Nonprofit Health Organizations With $35,000 Grants To Cover Chief Executives' Paid Time Off
+Foundation Funding Supports Seven Nonprofit Health Organizations With $35,000 Grants To Cover Chief Executives’ Paid Time Off

-Los Angeles — Eight nonprofit health-sector executives are being recognized with The California Wellness Foundation (TCWF) Sabbatical Program Award at a luncheon ceremony today in Los Angeles.
-This leadership support program – now in its ninth year – provides eight organizations with grants of $35,000 each to cover salary and other expenses during their executive directors' sabbaticals, which last a minimum of three months.
+Los Angeles — Seven nonprofit health-sector executives will be recognized with The California Wellness Foundation Sabbatical Program Award at a luncheon in Los Angeles on September 9, 2014.
+The leadership support program — now in its 11th year — provides nonprofit organizations with grants of $35,000 each to cover salaries and other expenses during sabbaticals for their executive directors, which each last a minimum of three months.

-The California Wellness Foundation is a private independent foundation created in 1992 with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
-The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women's health, and work and health.
-It also responds to timely issues and special projects outside the funding priorities.
-Since its founding in 1992, TCWF has awarded 6,213 grants totaling more than $780 million.
+The California Wellness Foundation is a private, independent foundation created in 1992 with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
+Since its founding, Cal Wellness has awarded 7,338 grants totaling more than $890 million.

 # # #

 Note to reporters & editors: “The” in The California Wellness Foundation name is part of the Foundation’s legal name.
 Please do not drop or lowercase the “T.”